rokyan/hfdp/README.md

 *Observer* - defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 *Decorator* - attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+*Abstract factory* - provides an interface for creating families of related or dependent objects without specifying the concrete classes.

+*Factory method* - defines an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory method lets a class defer instantiation of subclasses.

 *Singleton* - ensure the class only has one instance and provide a global point of access to it.